Kuann/devday-azure/README.md

 It helps you understand the general idea of what you will do.
 So if there are things that you are not clear, please ask supporters to clarify.

 In more details, you will have to research by yourself.
-But don't worry, supporters are here for questions.
+But don't worry, supporters are here to help.

 # Tools